MattiaSalnitri/DaaSinFogComputing/README.md

 ### VM2
 1. Login as root in VM2
-   1. `cd /home/mangiaracina/prova/VM2/db`
+   1. `cd <simulationHome>/prova/VM2/db`
    2. `sudo docker-compose up &`
 2. Check the service are up and running: open a shell in you local pc
    1. `ssh <username>@<IP_VM2> -L 9001:<IP_VM2>:9000`
-3. open your local browser and go to http://localhost:9001/
+3. Open your local browser and go to http://localhost:9001/
    1. login in minio using access key: 'minio', token: 'minio123'
    2. create a new bucket ( button 'create bucket' on the left lower corner)
    3. name of the bucket 'miniobucket'
    4. upload this [file ](https://github.com/MattiaSalnitri/DaaSinFogComputing/blob/main/Test%20source/Resources/file1.json)
    5. close the shell ONLY when the upload is finished

-At this point the virtual machines are ready and configured.
-Tests can be started.
+At this point the virtual machines are ready and configured and tests can be started.

 ## Start tests:

 There are two types of tests that can be executed:
 - stress tests
-- increment tests
+- increment tests.

 ### Start stress tests:
 To start the stress test run the following command:
-'nohup ./startBatchTest.sh > logBatch 2>&1 &'
+`nohup <scriptHome>/startBatchTest.sh > logBatch 2>&1 &`

 ### Start incremental tests:
-nohup ./startBatchInjectionIncrementalTest.sh > logBatch 2>&1 &
+`nohup <scriptHome>/startBatchInjectionIncrementalTest.sh > logBatch 2>&1 &`

 Both commands will execute the tests and save the logs in the 'logBatch' file. the test may lasts for several days, depending on the amount of resources assigned to the virtual machine.
 With 20 cores, 32 GB of memoroy, 50 GB hd the tests run for 3 to 5 days.